DavidStinghen/todo-list/README.md

 # Todo-List

-This project aims to: Develop an app in React-Native that allows you to create, update, view and delete a list of tasks
+This project has the following objective: Develop an app in React-Native that allows you to create, update, view and delete a list of tasks

 ## Recommended IDE Setup